-Implementation of this GSP will not significantly affect the water supply assumptions in the City of Red Bluff Urban Water Management Plan due to the small portion of the City located in the Subbasin and the water conservation measures already included in the Plan.
+Implementation of this GSP is not expected to significantly affect the water supply assumptions in the City of Red Bluff Urban Water Management Plan due to the water conservation measures already included in the Plan.
 Urban water purveyors are required to submit an updated plan every five years; for the upcoming submittal cycle, the City of Red Bluff will also have the opportunity to align policies with those included in this GSP as needed.